Lucas Zelarayán: Columbus Crew

 "In training, his quality on the ball is insane.
 His ability to hit a ball is like when I would talk about (former teammates) Giovinco or David Villa.
 When these guys hit a ball, it’s just different.
 They strike the ball cleanly so much more often than everyone else.
 It’s like their target on the ball is just bigger because their ability to hit a clean ball happens all the time.
 They hardly ever mis-hit a ball.
 Lucas has that quality."

 — –Josh Williams, former Columbus Crew teammate.

-The 2022 season began promisingly for Zelarayán as he scored four goals in the first three games of the season, including a free kick goal as part of his brace in a 3–3 draw against the San Jose Earthquakes.
+The 2022 season began promisingly for Zelarayán as he scored four goals in the first three games of the season, including a free-kick goal as part of his brace in a 3–3 draw against the San Jose Earthquakes.
 After a fast start in the month of March, which included being named MLS Player of the Month, recurring injury issues were a potential factor in his goalless streak, which lasted for 12 consecutive matches before he scored in the Hell Is Real derby against FC Cincinnati on 17 July.
 On 5 October, Zelarayán scored a 56-yard free kick, which was the record for the longest free-kick goal in Major League Soccer history.

 During week two of the 2023 season, Zelarayán scored both of Columbus' goals in a 2–0 victory over D.C.
 United, earning the league's Player of the Week award in the process.
-Zelarayán scored the game-winning goal versus Chicago Fire FC, a 61-yard strike in the 93rd minute, leading Columbus to a 2–1 victory.
+On 31 May, he scored once and assisted twice in a 3–2 victory against the Colorado Rapids.
+On 10 June, Zelarayán scored the game-winning goal versus Chicago Fire FC, a 61-yard strike in the 93rd minute, leading Columbus to a 2–1 victory.
 In his final game for the Crew on July 23, Zelarayán scored his last goal for the club—a free-kick in the 2–1 win against St. Louis City SC in Leagues Cup—setting a club record with 9 free-kick goals across his time with the team.